SvenskaSpel/locust-plugins/README.md

-# Locust Extensions
+# Locust Plugins

-This is a set of extensions for [locust](https://github.com/locustio/locust).
-Check out the individual [files](locust_extensions/), or a look at the [example locustfile](examples/locustfile.py) to learn how to use them.
+This is a set of plugins/extensions for [locust](https://github.com/locustio/locust).
+Check out the individual [files](locust_plugins/), or a look at the [example locustfile](examples/locustfile.py) to learn how to use them.

-These extensions work well together with [locust-swarm](https://github.com/SvenskaSpel/locust-swarm), but they work standalone too.
+These plugins work well together with [locust-swarm](https://github.com/SvenskaSpel/locust-swarm), but they work standalone too.

 ## License